Frank Chimero is a designer and creative director based in New York

 My work has been recognized by the Art Directors Club, Print Magazine, and Commercial Arts, and select projects have been featured by The Atlantic, T: The New York Times Style Magazine, Time, Slate, Monocle, and adopted by The New Yorker.
 (It’s a long story.)
 I’ve been fortunate to speak around the world about my work and design practice.
 You can see a list of lectures below.

-In 2012, I wrote, designed, and illustrated The Shape of Design, a little philosophical handbook about design and making things for other people.
-Since its launch, the book has become a staple text in design education and found an enthusiastic audience beyond the design community.
-Chefs and woodworkers seem to like it a lot, based on the emails I get.
-A pleasant surprise!
+In 2012, I wrote, designed, illustrated, and published The Shape of Design, a little book for new designers about the design mindset and making things for other people.
+Since the book’s launch, it has become a staple text in design education and found an enthusiastic audience beyond the design community.

 Select Interviews